Sqmagadi/Learn_JavaScipt/arrays.md

 Array:
 const person = ["John", "Doe", 46];
-Try it Yourself »

 Objects use names to access its "members".
-In this example, person.firstName returns John:
+In this example, `person.firstName` returns John:

 Object:
 const person = {firstName:"John", lastName:"Doe", age:46};
-Try it Yourself »

-Array Elements Can Be Objects
+#### Array Elements Can Be Objects

 JavaScript variables can be objects.
 Arrays are special kinds of objects.